Photo © Tom Kirsch, opacity.us

 Normansfield Hospital was originally a private home named the "White House" which was extended to accommodate patients as a hospital, and opened in 1868 as a private facility that cared for those with developmental disabilities and psychiatric problems who came from families with a good social standing.
 The hospital was named "Normansfield Training Institution for Imbeciles" after Norman Wilkinson, the founder's financial adviser, and later on it was known as "Normansfield Hospital."
 19 patients were admitted in 1868, and rose to 160 in 1896.
 The facility was clean, opulent, and gave a high regard to skilled work and entertainment as therapy.
 A elaborate theater was built which also doubled as a chapel on Sundays.

-The hospital closed it's doors in 1997, and the land was sold to Laign Homes for housing in 1999; 198 homes and a 49-bed hotel were planned, but it seems as if the hotel fell through, and some of the main hospital building remains vacant.
+The hospital closed its doors in 1997, and the land was sold to Laign Homes for housing in 1999; 198 homes and a 49-bed hotel were planned, but it seems as if the hotel fell through, and some of the main hospital building remained vacant for some time.
+The building was eventually renovated into housing.